 Unfortunately, because cerebral palsy can be caused by human error, particularly on the part of medical staff, it is important for parents of children with CP to be aware of their rights.
 If you are in this situation, contact the birth injury attorneys at Wolf & Pravato to schedule a free consultation to review your case.

-For more information, contact the Fort Lauderdale birth injury attorneys from Wolf & Pravato at (800) 428-3476.
+For more information, contact our Fort Lauderdale birth injury attorneys from the Law Offices of Wolf & Pravato at (800) 428-3476.

 Updated March 24, 2017